imanlab/DeepProMPs_strawberry_rtp/README.md

 ## Try Yourself!

 To reproduce the project, create a folder and name it as you wish.
 Inside that folder, download the e00, e01s and preprocessing folders.
-On another folder called 'dataset', download the dataset folders: 'probabilistic_renamed' (containing the promp weights) and 'strawberry_renamed' (containing the strawberry images).
+On another folder called 'dataset', download the dataset folders: 'probabilistic_renamed' and 'strawberry_renamed'.

 The training phase is done in two steps: